Download a course guide

 - Understand and reflect on the impact of self (from the perspective of personality and learning style) on teamwork processes and outcomes and their role as a leader in/of a team

 - Develop the critical and research skills necessary to prepare students for successful further postgraduate study and the transfer of learning to the workplaces.

-A recognised bachelor degree in business as well as 12 months of relevant work experience.
+- A recognised bachelor degree in business as well as 12 months of relevant work experience; or

 Please note: Applicants with a recognised bachelor degree in another discipline (other than business), as well as 12 months relevant work experience, may be admitted to the Graduate Certificate level.

 Non Graduate Special Entry into Graduate Certificate of Business Management

 Swinburne College English for Academic Purposes Certificate: EAP 5 Advanced: 70%; OR, obtaining a minimum IELTS overall band of 6.5 (Academic Module) with no individual band below 6.0; OR, a TOEFL (Paper-based) minimum score of 550 (with Test of Written English (TWE) score of 5); OR, a TOEFL (Internet-based) minimum score of 79, with no individual band below 18; OR, equivalent levels of English language proficiency using other English language tests or measures as approved by the Senior DVC & Provost.

 To qualify for the award of Graduate Diploma of Business Management, students must complete eight units (100 credit points) comprising of:

 - Five (5) core units of study (62.5 credit points)

 - Three (3) elective units of study (37.5 credit points)